yairEO/color-picker/README.md

 ---
 <br>

-This color-picker component is basesd on my previous work with highly customizable range input (slider) component: [UI-Range](https://github.com/yairEO/ui-range) and the power of HSLA color format infused into custom CSS properties (variables) to allow as lightweight solution as possible.
+This color-picker component is based on my previous work with highly customizable range input (slider) component: [UI-Range](https://github.com/yairEO/ui-range) and the power of HSLA color format infused into custom CSS properties (variables) to allow as lightweight solution as possible.

-I have hand-crafted the color transformation functions to be as lightweight as possible, and kept the UI to the minimum necessary to provide the user with a better, unified, color-picking experience which I believe is better than the default `<input type='color'>` which looks different across browsers and OS, and does ***not*** alow modifications to a color's *alpha* (opacity) channel.
+I have hand-crafted the color transformation functions to be as lightweight as possible, and kept the UI to the minimum necessary to provide the user with a better, unified, color-picking experience which I believe is better than the default `<input type='color'>` which looks different across browsers and OS, and does ***not*** allow modifications to a color's *alpha* (opacity) channel.

-Since this component is ***only*** a color-picker, and does not transforms or interacts with any `<input type='color'>` elements on the page, it is up to developers, if they wish, to connect it to a `color`-input and have the color-picker positioned next to it in a popup-manner.
+Since this component is ***only*** a color-picker, and does not transforms or interacts with any `<input type='color'>` elements on the page, it is up to developers, if they wish, to connect it to an input and have the color-picker positioned next to it in a popup-manner.
-Such behaviour can be seen seen in the demo page and below, on the last section.
+Such behavior can be seen seen in the demo page and below, on the last section.

+I advise using a `type='text'` input which can offer support for any color format (as a string) because `type='text'` cannot work with named colors such as `value='red'`.

 <br>